ftessari23/DIEM/README.md

 The repository contains 3 files:
 - DIEM_Stat.m --> This function computes the statistical parameters of the DIEM distribution given a dimension N and variables range (minV,maxV).
-- getDIEM.m --> This function computes the DIEM between any pairs of vectors or metrices given.
+- getDIEM.m --> This function computes the DIEM between any pairs of vectors or matrices.
 - Example_DIEM.m --> This script provides a simple example on how to run and use the DIEM_Stat.m and getDIEM.m functions.